Relationship Red Flags: 5 Indicators the Person You’re Dating Is Horribly Codependent

 1. Low self-esteem

 One of the main hallmarks of a codependent partner is low self-esteem.
-If your boyfriend is constantly fishing for compliments or regularly looks to you for validation, consider this a strong warning sign.
+If your partner is constantly fishing for compliments or regularly looks to you for validation, consider this a strong warning sign.

 2. Fears of abandonment

 People who are codependent live with deep fears of being abandoned.
 As a result, they need to know where their partners are during all times of the day.